OpenAAIGC/Deepfake-Detection-Blueprint/docs/future-features-contributions.md

 This Blueprint is an evolving project designed to grow with the help of the open-source community.
 Whether you’re an experienced developer or just starting, there are many ways you can contribute and help shape the future of this tool.

+## 🎯 **Feature Roadmap**

+### 🎥 **Video Modality Enhancements**
+- Implementation of Eulerian Video Magnification to spot the following:
+  > Anomalous pulse patterns in rapport with magnified colours
+  > Breathing pattern in rapport with magnified motion
+  - Further new heuristics mostly related to spectral domain

+### 🔮 **Other plans**
+  - Addition of audio modality fake detection

 ---

 ## 🌟 **How You Can Contribute**